Azure/iot-edge-v1/core/devdoc/module_loading_hld.md

 called, it will take the module path and load the shared library using the OS-specific function, and return a `MODULE_LIBRARY_HANDLE`.

-When `GetApi` is called, it will return a pointer to a MODULE_APIS structure.
+When `GetApi` is called, it will return a pointer to a MODULE_API structure.

 When `Unload` is called, it will unload the shared libray using the OS-specific function, and deallocate the `MODULE_LIBRARY_HANDLE`.